Bo Koster

 Bo Koster (born August 22, 1974) is an American keyboardist and record producer.
 He is best known for his work as a member of the band My Morning Jacket and as a touring musician with Roger Waters and Ray LaMontagne.

 Early life

 Koster grew up in Lakewood, Ohio, a city in the Greater Cleveland Metropolitan Area.
 He attended Lakewood High School, Cleveland Institute of Music and Berklee College of Music.

 Career

 My Morning Jacket

+Koster performs 2015 with My Morning Jacket at Forecastle Festival.

 In 2003, Koster became a member of the band My Morning Jacket.
 The band's sound, rooted in rock, alternative, and alt-country, is often experimental and psychedelic.
 The group amassed a large following beginning in the early 2000s, in part due to their powerful live performances.
 In 2005, their album Z was universally acclaimed as one of the best albums of that year.
 The band has also been nominated for a Grammy three times in the Best Alternative Music Album category.